volta-cli/rfcs/text/0000-volta-updates.md

 For Individual users, the goal of this feature is to not require any education.
 The updates will be checked and made available through notifications or automatically applied, requiring nothing new from the user.

 For Managed users, there will be a new command: `volta setup`.
 This command will make sure that a user's environment is set up to run Volta and the shims.
 This command should be idempotent, so that if a user accidentally runs it again, there are no adverse effects.
-Additionally, we will need to document what files an Enterprise needs to distribute in order to run Volta in a Managed environment.
+Additionally, we will need to document what files an Enterprise needs to distribute in order to run Volta in a Managed environment (see [Updating the Binaries](#updating-the-binaries) for more information).

 # Details
 [details]: #details